qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

   this.__list = new qx.ui.form.List();

-Of course, we need to change every occurance of the old identifier ``list`` to the new ``this.__list``.
+Of course, we need to change every occurrence of the old identifier ``list`` to the new ``this.__list``.
 Next, we add an accessor method for the list in the members section:

 ::